kisnikser/kisnikser.github.io/content/projects/relaxit/index.md

 ## Demo

 Our demo code is available at [this link](https://github.com/intsystems/discrete-variables-relaxation/tree/main/demo).
-For demonstration purposes, we divide our algorithms in three[^1] different groups.
+For demonstration purposes, we divide our algorithms in two different groups.
 Each group relates to the particular experiment:

 1. Laplace Bridge between Dirichlet and Logistic-Normal distributions;
-2. REINFORCE;
-3. Other relaxation methods.
+2. Other relaxation methods.

-[^1]: We also implement REINFORCE algorithm as a score function estimator alternative for our relaxation methods that are inherently pathwise derivative estimators.
-This one is implemented only for demo experiments and is not included into the source code of package.

 **Laplace Bridge.** This part relates to the demonstation of closed-form Laplace Bridge between Dirichlet and Logistic-Normal distributions.
 We subsequently 1) initialize a Dirichlet distribution with random parameters; 2) approximate it with a Logistic-Normal distribution; 3) approximate obtained Logistic-Normal distribution with Dirichlet one.